 Design, Optimization, Evaluation, and Redesign (DOER) Center

 The Design, Optimization, Evaluation, and Redesign (DOER) Center was founded in 2006.
 The DOER Center serves as a community resource to facilitate the industrial application of technical expertise in the School of Engineering at Grand Valley.
 The DOER Center matches potential clients with faculty members and students capable of completing applied projects.
 Past clients of the DOER Center include Roman Manufacturing, Lorin Lighting, and Emerald Spa.
 Students involved in the DOER Center gain experience in applied research and product development.
 Faculty members are able to apply their knowledge to solve advanced industrial problems.
-More information is available via email to email@example.com.
+More information and a flyer are available via email to email@example.com.

 Dorothy A. Johnson Center for Philanthropy